citysciencelab/cut-mobilities-of-care-masterportal/README.md

 ```
 masterportal\portal\mobility-data\assets
 ```
-This story is referenced in the storyConf variable in the config.js (masterportal\portal\mobility-data\config.js).
+The stories are referenced in the storyConf variable in the [config.js](portal\mobility-data\config.js).

 ---
 #### Following is the official documentation of the Masterportal